RL from Teacher-Model Refinement: Gradual Imitation Learning for Machine Translation: Conclusion

 \section{Conclusion}

-We introduce \textsc{RLfR}, a reinforcement learning framework that replaces static preference triplets with continuous, high-quality refinements from an external teacher model.
-By jointly rewarding negative edit distance and COMET scores, \textsc{RLfR} promotes both lexical fidelity and semantic adequacy, with reward magnitudes naturally annealing as the actor improves.
-Evaluated across five language pairs on FLORES-200, \textsc{RLfR} consistently outperforms strong MT-SFT, DPO, and fixed-reference RL baselines, delivering significant gains in COMET and M-ETA.
-These improvements hold across models of vastly different sizes, highlighting the robustness and scalability of our approach.
-Our findings demonstrate that iterative teacher feedback is a powerful and more sample-efficient alternative to static preference data, paving the way for more broadly applicable RL methods in machine translation.
+We presented \textsc{RLfR}, a reinforcement learning framework that replaces static preference triplets with continuous, high-quality refinements from a teacher model.
+By rewarding both negative edit distance and COMET, \textsc{RLfR} jointly encourages lexical fidelity and semantic adequacy while naturally annealing reward magnitudes as the actor improves.

+Across five FLORES-200 language pairs, \textsc{RLfR} consistently surpasses strong MT-SFT, DPO, and fixed-reference RL baselines, yielding substantial gains in COMET and M-ETA across models of diverse scales.
+These results demonstrate that iterative teacher feedback is a more sample-efficient and robust alternative to static preference data for MT.

-Future work will explore scaling \textsc{RLfR} to additional language families and incorporating richer feedback signals such as discourse-level coherence and domain adaptation cues.
+Future work includes extending \textsc{RLfR} to broader language families and integrating richer feedback signals such as discourse coherence and domain adaptation cues.